 - With more than 1.3 million people, San Diego is the eighth-largest city in the United States and the second-largest in California, according the the U.S. Census Bureau.

 - The population of San Diego has grown steadily over the years.
 The City's Transit-Oriented Development plans for a compact land-use pattern with housing, public parks, plazas, jobs and services located along key points on the transit system.
 For more information, view the Transit-Oriented Development Design Guidelines .

 - By 2020, the City's population is forecast to be 1.54 million, with 3.54 million people in the entire county.
 By 2030, the City's population is forecast to be 1.69 million, with 3.54 million people in the county.
 By 2040, the City's population is forecast to be 1.82 million, with 4.16 million people in the county.
 By 2050, the City's population is forecast to be 1.95 million, with 4.38 million people in the county.

 For more information about the population of San Diego, visit the San Diego Association of Governments (SANDAG) website.
-SANDAG keeps track of census information for the region and provides population forecasts as well.
+SANDAG keeps track of census information for the City and region and provides population estimates and forecasts.
 The City of San Diego is a member of SANDAG.

 For questions or more information, call (619) 236-6700 or email [email protected]